Karthikeyan1508/lgp-notes-md/it/Week 3/system-design.md

 - Monitoring and Alerting: putting in place reliable monitoring systems that can identify problems instantly and alert administrators so they can act quickly.
 - Performance optimization: lowering the possibility of bottlenecks and breakdowns by making sure the system is built and adjusted to efficiently manage the expected load.
 - Scalability: Designing the system to scale easily by adding more resources when needed to accommodate increased demand.

+## Consistency

+Consistency in system design refers to the guarantee that all users or components of a distributed system see the same data at the same time under defined rules.
+It determines how data is synchronized and made uniform across replicas or services, ensuring that any read operation returns the most recent write or a predictable result depending on the consistency model.

+### Why is Consistency Important?
+- **Data Integrity:** Consistency ensures that every user or system component has access to correct and up-to-date information, which is vital for making accurate decisions and processing transactions.
+- **User Trust:** When users get consistent responses from the system regardless of where or when they access it, it builds trust in the application.
+- **Preventing Conflicts:** In multi-user or distributed environments, consistent data prevents issues like double-bookings, incorrect balances, or conflicting updates.

+### Types of Consistency Models:
+- **Strong Consistency:** Guarantees that any read will return the most recent write.
+This is essential for systems like banking where precision is non-negotiable.
+- **Eventual Consistency:** Ensures that if no new updates are made, all replicas will eventually reflect the same value.
+Systems like DNS and social media feeds use this model to improve performance and availability.
+- **Causal Consistency:** Maintains the order of causally-related operations across nodes, useful in collaborative tools like shared documents.
+- **Read-Your-Writes Consistency:** Ensures that a user sees their own updates immediately, even if global consistency is not guaranteed.

+### Consistency in the CAP Theorem
+According to the CAP theorem, a distributed system can achieve only two out of the following three guarantees: Consistency, Availability, and Partition Tolerance.
+Many systems opt for availability and partition tolerance at the cost of strong consistency, instead using eventual consistency models to balance trade-offs.

+### Techniques to Achieve Consistency
+- **Quorum-Based Reads/Writes:** Requires a minimum number of nodes to agree on the read/write operation before proceeding.
+- **Replication Protocols:** Ensures consistency across copies of data using master-slave or multi-leader architectures.
+- **Conflict Resolution:** Implements version control, vector clocks, or custom reconciliation logic to resolve data conflicts when nodes sync.

+---

+## Reliability

+Reliability in system design is the ability of a system to operate correctly and consistently over time, even in the face of failures.
+A reliable system is one that continues to function without errors or unexpected behavior, ensuring the delivery of services to users as intended.

+### Why is Reliability Important?
+- **User Satisfaction:** Systems that frequently crash or return incorrect results frustrate users and erode trust.
+- **Business Continuity:** Reliable systems minimize the risk of service interruptions, helping organizations maintain productivity and operations.
+- **Financial Impact:** Unreliable systems can lead to significant revenue losses, especially in industries like finance, e-commerce, or healthcare.
+- **Regulatory Compliance:** Many sectors require a minimum standard of reliability.
+Failing to meet these can result in penalties or legal repercussions.
+- **Operational Efficiency:** High reliability reduces the burden on technical support and operations teams by minimizing incidents and service desk tickets.

+### Key Concepts:
+- **Fault Tolerance:** The ability to continue operations when parts of the system fail.
+Achieved by duplicating critical components (hardware or services).
+- **Redundancy:** Deploying multiple instances of a component so the system can fall back on one if another fails.
+- **Failover Mechanisms:** Automatically transferring operations from a failed system component to a backup.
+- **Replication and Backups:** Regularly copying data and system states to ensure recovery from corruption or deletion.
+- **Graceful Degradation:** Designing systems to continue offering limited functionality during failures rather than shutting down entirely.
+- **Monitoring and Alerting:** Continuously observing system health and sending alerts in case of anomalies for quick remediation.
+- **Disaster Recovery:** Preparing for large-scale failures with a comprehensive plan that includes recovery time objectives (RTO) and recovery point objectives (RPO).

+### Metrics to Measure Reliability:
+- **Mean Time to Failure (MTTF):** Average time between failures.
+- **Mean Time to Recovery (MTTR):** Average time taken to recover after a failure.
+- **Error Rate:** Number of errors per transaction or operation.
+- **Uptime:** Total time the system is running without disruption.

+### How to Achieve High Reliability?
+Designing a reliable system requires architectural decisions that prevent single points of failure, allow for seamless failover, and ensure system components degrade gracefully.
+Strategies include:
+- Using **replicated databases** across zones or regions.
+- Employing **microservices** so that a failure in one module doesn’t affect the entire system.
+- Implementing **automated testing** to catch bugs early.
+- Regular **incident response drills** to ensure teams can handle real failures effectively.

+---